Aiden Markram: One Day International captaincy

-2018–present
+2018–19

 On 30 March 2018, Markram scored his career-best score of 152 runs on the first day of the fourth test against Australia.

-In June 2018, Markram was named in South Africa's Test squad for a two Test series in Sri Lanka.
+In June 2018, Markram was named in South Africa's Test squad for a two-Test series in Sri Lanka.
 Markram averaged just 10 with the bat in this series, his first overseas for South Africa, which showed a vulnerability against spin bowling.

 In August 2018, Markram was named in South Africa's Twenty20 International (T20I) squad for the one-off match against Sri Lanka, but he did not play in the fixture.
 In March 2019, he was again named in South Africa's T20I squad, this time for the series against Sri Lanka.
 He made his T20I debut for South Africa against Sri Lanka on 22 March 2019.

 In April 2019, Markram was named in South Africa's squad for the 2019 Cricket World Cup.

 In August 2019, Markram was named in South Africa's squad for the three Test series in India.
 Markram struggled in the first two matches of this series, bagging a pair in the second Test, before being ruled out of the third due to a self-inflicted wrist injury.
 This series raised further questions about Markram's overseas performances, averaging just 10.50 in four away Tests, all in the subcontinent.

-In December 2019, Markram was named in South Africa's squad for the four Test home series against England.
+In December 2019, Markram was named in South Africa's squad for the four-Test home series against England.
 In the first Test, he scored 20 runs in the first innings and 2 in the second as South Africa beat England by 107 runs at Centurion.
 Markram however missed the remainder of the series after fracturing his finger.

+2021-23

 In January 2021, Markram was named in South Africa's Test squad for their series against Pakistan.
 In the first test, Markram scored a patient 74 in a losing effort.
 In the second test, Markram made his first century in more than two and a half years, and his first in Asia.
 Markram finished as the leading run scorer in the series, averaging 56.75, however South Africa lost the series, their first Test series defeat against Pakistan since 2003.

+In March 2023, he was appointed as the captain of South Africa cricket team in T20Is, ahead of their home series against the West Indies.

+2023 ICC Cricket World Cup

+In October 2023 in a match against Sri Lanka, Markram scored the then fastest century in a men's Cricket World Cup, reaching the milestone in 49 deliveries, a record later broken during the tournament by Australian batter Glenn Maxwell.
+He was dismissed soon after for 106 off 54.